AI Dungeon Welcome Screen

 There is a mad scramble for the door.
 Each new enchanter is desperate to be the first to reach the world above.
 You lunge for the exit with the rest, but too slowly.
 The Devil swivels around, and his fingers close on your shoulder.

-The ending of the story required a change in tense, so I abandoned AI Dungeon to write it.
+The ending of the story required a change in tense, and AI Dungeon can only really handle second-person present, so I had to abandon AI Dungeon to draft the ending I wanted.

 Conclusion: AI Dungeon as continuous writing prompt generator